dakanji/RefindPlus/README-Released.md

 Note that if you run RefindPlus without activating the additonal  options, as will be the case if using an unmodified rEFInd configuration file, a RefindPlus run will be equivalent to running the rEFInd version it is based on, currently v0.13.2.
 That is, the additonal options provided in RefindPlus must be actively enabled if they are required.

 ## Additional Configurable Functionality
-RefindPlus-specific funtionality can be activated by adding the tokens below to a rEFInd configuration file.
+RefindPlus-Specific funtionality can be activated by adding the tokens below to a rEFInd configuration file.

 Token | Functionality
 :----: | :----: